AgoraLab/agora-chat-uikit/customize_message_list.md

 ## 1. Customize the navigation bar UI in the message list page

-- In the demo, inherit the `EaseChatNavigationBar` class in `EaseChatUIKit` to create your own conversation list page navigation.
-This example is named `CustomConversationNavigationBar`.
+- In the demo, inherit the `EaseChatNavigationBar` class in `EaseChatUIKit` to create your own page navigation.
+In this example, it is called `CustomConversationNavigationBar`.

 - Override the `createNavigation()` method and return the object you created using `CustomConversationNavigationBar`.
 The sample code is as follows: